BGCG/project4/README.md

 ## Target audience

-* Anyone who would like to convert partially or completely to a plant-based diet
+* Anyone who would like to try out plant-based recipes
 * Is open to sharing their own recipes
 * Is open to interacting with others on the site via comments